- More firms optimistic about business and employment levels compared to previous quarter

 - Growth in activity and sentiment within construction industry

 - Hospitality and accommodation sectors continue to be hardest hit

-SCOTTISH businesses are more optimistic for the future now, compared to the end of 2020, according to a major survey published on 10 February 2021 conducted with more than 500 firms.
+SCOTTISH businesses are more optimistic for the future now, compared to the end of 2020, according to a major survey published today (10 February 2021) conducted with more than 500 firms.

 The Addleshaw Goddard Scottish Business Monitor – produced in partnership with the Fraser of Allander Institute – indicates that more firms are optimistic about their volume of business and levels of employment in the next six months, when compared to the previous quarter.
 Many respondents, however, still highlighted feelings of uncertainty with a large minority expecting a reduction in volume of business and employment.

 Confidence levels within Scottish businesses remains unsettled as the impact of Covid-19 and the UK’s new trading arrangement with the EU continues to create nervousness amongst all industries.